ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of vitamin d3 as cholecalciferol?

-What are the benefits of vitamin d3 as cholecalciferol?
+What does vitamin d3 as cholecalciferol support?

-What forms of vitamin d3 as cholecalciferol are available?
+Is vitamin d3 as cholecalciferol safe?

 Ready to formulate with vitamin d3 as cholecalciferol?